docsforadobe/premiere-plugin-guide/docs/importers/getting-started.rst

 A Custom Importer **must** do the following:

 - Set the following flags true in imImportInfoRec; canCreate, canOpen, addToMenu, noFile.
 This tells Premiere your plug-in will create a clip on disk at *imGetPrefs8* time.
-- To determine when you need to create a new clip vs. modify an existing clip, check the im­ FileAccessRec filename.
+- To determine when you need to create a new clip vs. modify an existing clip, check the ``imFileAccessRec`` filename.
 If it's identical to the plug-in display name (as set in the PiPL), create a new clip; otherwise modify the clip.
 - If the user cancels from your dialog when creating a new clip, return imCancel.
 - If the clip is modified, the importer needs to do a few things for Premiere to pick up the changes.
-Put your file access information in the supplied imFileAccessRec.
+Put your file access information in the supplied ``imFileAccessRec``.
 Premiere will use this data to reference your clip from now on.
 Close the file handle after you create it.
 Return imSetFile after creating a file handle in *imGetPrefs8*., and call RefreshFileAsync() in the Importer

 File Manager Suite to notify Premiere that the clip has been modified.
 Premiere will immediately call you to open the file and return a valid imFileRef.
 Respond to *imOpenFile8*, *imQuietFile*, *imCloseFile* at a minimum.